YazmynS/CSE-160-Assignment-4/README.md

 Notes to Grader:
 Use Mouse Control to Rotate the Scene.
-Scene Lags really badly currently when certain actions are performed.
 Spot Light has yet to be added the the scene.
+So likely gonna be a 9/10.

 I used Copilot and ChatGPT in this assignment.